|

 enters the military institute at Wahlstatt, Silesia and later the

-briefly commands Army Front "Hindenburg."
+briefly commands Heeresfront "Hindenburg."
 March 1917: establishes the German armies on the Western Front in a system of trenches across northern France known as the Siegfriedstellung (Hindenburg Line), which the Allied armies could not break through until October 1918.
 26 October 1918: Hindenburg and Ludendorff acrimoniously part company as the Kaiser accepts Ludendorff's resignation but asks Hindenburg stay in office as an important symbol of German unity.
-30 June 1919: retires from military service for the second and final time.
-26 April 1925: elected President of the Weimar Republic.1927: Hindenburg's memoirs Aus Meinem Leben (Out of My Life) is published.
+25 June 1919: retires from military service for the second and final time.
+12 May 1925: replaces Ebert as President (Reichspräsident) of the Weimar Republic.1927: Hindenburg's memoirs Aus Meinem Leben (Out of My Life) is published.
 He claims that the defeat of the German Army was caused by the domestic revolution that had overthrown the German Empire.
 28 March 1930: appoints Heinrich Brüning as Chancellor of the Reich.
 10 April 1932: re-elected as President of the Reich as a symbol against Nazi lawlessness.
 30 May 1932: replaced Brüning with Franz von Papen, who is then replaced in December by Kurt von Schleicher.
 30 January 1933: Hindenburg appoints Adolf Hitler as Chancellor, freeing the way for National Socialism in Germany.
-2 August 1934:
+2 August 1934: At the age of 86, the much revered

 estate in Marienwerder, and shortly thereafter Hitler overthrows